awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_cloudwatch.md

 ## Viewing CloudWatch Logs<a name="sns-viewing-cloudwatch-logs"></a>

 You can collect information about successful and unsuccessful SMS message deliveries by enabling Amazon SNS to write to Amazon CloudWatch Logs\.
-For each SMS message that you send, Amazon SNS will write a log that includes the message price, the success or failure status, the reason for failure \(if the message failed\), the message dwell time, and other information\.
+For each SMS message that you send, Amazon SNS writes a log that includes the message price, the success or failure status, the reason for failure \(if the message failed\), the message dwell time, and other information\.

-**To enable CloudWatch Logs for your SMS messages**
+**To enable and view CloudWatch Logs for your SMS messages**

 1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.